-([G][H]) Mobile home or recreational vehicle space rental parks.
+(G) Mobile home or recreational vehicle space rental parks.
 If a mobile home or recreational vehicle in a space rental park contains a clandestine drug laboratory, the landlord of the park, on receipt of a notice pursuant to subsection (A) of this section, shall notify the owner and lienholder of record of the unit to remove the unit from the park within 30 days.
 This provision shall not apply when the owner of the contaminated mobile home or recreational vehicle is also the owner of the mobile home or recreational vehicle space rental park in which such contaminated mobile home or recreational vehicle is located.
 If the unit is not removed within 30 days, the landlord of the park shall remediate the contamination following the requirements set forth in subsections (C) and (D) of this section.

-([H][4]) Restitution to owner.
+(H) Restitution to owner.
 A person who operates a clandestine drug laboratory and who is not the owner of the property shall pay restitution to the owner of the property for all costs that the owner incurred to remediate the property and, in the instance of a mobile home or recreational vehicle, the cost incurred by the owner of a space rental park for moving and/or remediating such property.

-([1][J]) Remediation by city.
-If an owner of property, a vehicle owner, a vehicle lien holder or an owner of a mobile home or recreational vehicle space park, as described under subsection (H) of this section, fails to comply with the remediation of the residually contaminated property or portion of the property as required in this section, the city may remediate of the residually contaminated portion of the property or seek a court order requiring the owner to remediate in the manner required in this section.
-If the city is unable to locate the owner within ten days after the issuance of the Certificate of Substandard Property, the city may proceed with remediation.
-If the city remediates the contamination, the owner shall pay to the city all costs related to such remediation.
-If the owner fails to pay the city for its costs of remediation, the city shall be entitled to file a lien against such property for the costs related to the remediation and bring legal action against the owner for such remediation costs.
-Remediation costs shall include ... but are not limited to]the expense for posting, physical security of the contaminated site, notification of affected people, businesses or any other entit[y][ies], expenses related to the recovery of cost, laboratory fees, cleanup services, costs for testing for residual contamination, removal costs, and cost incurred for an industrial or environmental hygienist firm and a drug laboratory site remediation firm.
+(I) Remediation by city.
+If an owner of property, a vehicle owner, a vehicle lien holder or an owner of a mobile home or recreational vehicle space park, as described under subsection (H) of this section, fails to comply with the remediation of the residually contaminated property or portion of the property as required in this section, the City may remediate the residually contaminated portion of the property or seek a court order requiring the owner to remediate in the manner required in this section.
+If the City is unable to locate the owner within ten days after the issuance of the Certificate of Substandard Property, the City may proceed with remediation.
+If the City remediates the contamination, the owner shall pay to the City all costs related to such remediation.
+If the owner fails to pay the City for its costs of remediation and bring legal action against the owner for such remediation costs.
+Remediation costs shall include the expense for posting, physical security of the contaminated site, notification of affected people, businesses or any other entities, expenses related to the recovery of cost, laboratory fees, cleanup services, costs for testing for residual contamination, removal costs, and cost incurred for an industrial or environmental hygienist firm and a drug laboratory site remediation firm.
 When a contaminated vehicle is impounded, the vehicle shall not be released to the owner or a lien holder until remediation is completed and paid by the owner or lien holder and impoundment fees are paid by the owner or lien holder.
 Remediation costs for vehicles in which gross contamination is found shall include the costs for testing for residual contamination regardless of whether residual contamination is actually required to be remediated.
 Impoundment fees shall include those fees defined as impoundment charges in § 8-5-2-1 https://codelibrary.amlegal.com/codes/albuquerque/latest/albuquerque_nm/0-0-0-44316 ROA 1994.
-The city or its contractors may remove property as part of its remediation effort. [§ 11-1-1-45 PENALTIES.
+The City or its contractors may remove property as part of its remediation effort."